AmeliaYeah/sentence-generator/README.md

 * **(P)** -> Adds *nothing* infront of the noun, which is mainly useful for proper nouns, hence why "P" is the letter.
 (Ex: George(P) turns to "George")
 * **(R)** -> Replaces itself with (T) or (P) each time the noun is run in the script, with a random chance of each occuring.
 * **default** -> Adds "a" or "an" infront of the noun, depending on if it starts with a vowel or a consonant (Ex: "apple" turns to "an apple")

+Feel free to add your own custom formats if you'd like (it's in the `formatting_rules` array on line 81).
+Though I think these formats might be enough for most people.